isaac-kami/ParaviewFenicsOciCloud/README.md

 root@ZACK:~# ssh -L 11111:127.0.0.1:11111 ubuntu@<IP of deploymentmachine>
 ```

-Check if port 11111 is listening on your personal laptop/computer:
+Check if port 11111 is listening on your personal laptop/computer (here, Windows 10 OS):

 ```